osu4life75/osu4life75/README.md

 - 👋 Hi, I am a Code Newbie
-- 👀 I’m interested in software testing and front end development.
+- 👀 Just recieved my softwared testing certificate, and work as a freelancer.
 - 🌱 I’m currently learning HTML, CSS, and JavaScript.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me osu4life75@gmail.com